kubermatic/docs/content/kubermatic/main/tutorials-howtos/project-and-cluster-management/_index.en.md

 ![Cluster Details in Creation State](/img/kubermatic/main/tutorials/cluster_details_after_creation.png?classes=shadow,border "Cluster Details in Creation State")

-After all of the master components are ready, your cluster will create the configured number of worker nodes.
+After all of the control plane components are ready, your cluster will create the configured number of worker nodes.
 Fully created nodes will be marked with a green dot, pending ones with a yellow circle.
 Clicking on the download icon lets you download the kubeconfig to be able to use `kubectl` with your cluster.

 ![Cluster Created](/img/kubermatic/main/tutorials/cluster_details_overview.png?classes=shadow,border "Cluster Created")